Linda Purl: Television

 Linda Purl has played several roles in television series, starting with The Secret Storm – a daytime "soap opera" drama (1973–1974).
 In 1978, she appeared as newlywed Molly Beaton in the ABC western drama series The Young Pioneers, set in the Dakota Territory of the 1870s and based on the novels of Rose Wilder Lane.
 She also acted alongside Shaun Cassidy in the 1979 TV movie Like Normal People.
-Also in 1979, she starred in "Women at West Point."
+Also in 1979, she starred in Women at West Point.
 On Happy Days she played two different roles: Richie's occasional girlfriend Gloria in season two of the show (1974) and Fonzie's steady girlfriend Ashley eight seasons later (1982–1983).
 She also played secret agent Kate Del'Amico in the short-lived series Under Cover and played Brett Robin in the 1994–1995 series Robin's Hoods.

 She has also featured in many movies made for television, including Testimony of Two Men, The Night the City Screamed, Little Ladies of the Night, and Spies, Lies & Naked Thighs.
 She voiced Delilah in a 1985 direct-to-video episode of The Greatest Adventure: Stories from the Bible.

-Purl appeared in an all-star cast in the well-regarded historical-biographical TV mini-series Eleanor and Franklin in 1976, broadcast on the American Broadcasting Company (ABC) television network.
-Here she portrayed Alice Roosevelt Longworth, daughter of President Theodore Roosevelt.
+Purl appeared in the historical-biographical TV mini-series Eleanor and Franklin, in 1976, broadcast on the American Broadcasting Company (ABC) television network.
+She portrayed Alice Roosevelt Longworth, daughter of President Theodore Roosevelt.